codewouter/milestone2-battle/README.md

 * [css tricks Adding Stroke to Web Text](https://css-tricks.com/adding-stroke-to-web-text/)
     * Used to create a slight shadow on the HP and attack values for better readability

+* Keeping the scrollbar to the bottom of the battlelog was adapted from https://stackoverflow.com/questions/40903462/how-to-keep-a-scrollbar-always-bottom

 ## Testing

 #### **All tests have been performed using browsers Google Chrome and Microsoft Edge.**